philipturner/metal-benchmarks/README.md

 - 3-4 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
 - 3-4 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
 - 3-4 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
-- 4 cycles: convert I32 to F32, round F32 to U32/I32
+- 4 cycles: convert I32 to F32, round F32 to U32/I32, extract fractional part

 Complex integer and bitwise pipelines:
 - TODO: Sort out the number of unique pipelines.
 Does a separate Int64 pipeline exist, similar to what AMD has?
 Concurrent execution may allow for better performance in metal-float64.
 Are bitwise pipelines independent of complex integer?
 Does IMAD delegate the add to one of the dedicated IADD32 pipelines?

-Transcendental math pipelines (1.5x per ALU):
+Transcendental math pipelines (1-1.5x per ALU):
-- TODO
+- TODO: Can multiple math operations happen simultaneously?

 ## Instruction Throughputs